-Keep your email short, simple, to the point and highlight why you are a perfect fit for their job.
+Keep your email short, simple, and to the point, and highlight why you are a perfect fit for their job.

-The worst case scenario is they don’t have a current opportunity but will have your application in mind for any further opportunities.
+The worst-case scenario is they don’t have a current opportunity but will have your application in their file for any further opportunities.